bronzehedwick/pcg/docs/components/game-object.rst

 Game Object
 ============

-The base class that all *stage* elements extend.
+The base class that all :doc:`../usage/stage` elements extend.
 It is generally not meant to be used directly, but can be used in a pintch.

 Since it provides common interfaces for generally useful functionality,